Table of Contents

 Stem: Erect, 1-8 mm thick, terete, hard, glabrous, nodes swollen, branching at nodes, young stem grey, slightly four angled, usually with 3-4 divaricate spines at axil of leaf; mature stem cylindrical with longitudinally arranged or scattered dot-like lenticels; externally greyish to light brown; a few mature stem slightly hollow.

 Leaf: Oval-ellipsoid shaped; variable in size up to 10 cm long – 4 cm wide, simple, elliptic, acuminate, entire, acute, reticulate, unicostate, glabrous above, glabrous or pubescent beneath; petiole short.

-Spines: Pale in colour, 1-2 cm long; present at the base of leaves.
+Spines: Pale in color, 1-2 cm long; present at the base of leaves.

-Root: Central tap root, with lateral roots.
-Surface rough due to numerous dot-like lenticels and root scars of fallen roots; external surface greyish-brown, bark thin with smooth internal surface; wood cream coloured; fracture, hard and laminated; odour and taste not characteristic.
+Root: Central taproot, with lateral roots.
+Surface rough due to numerous dot-like lenticels and root scars of fallen roots; external surface greyish-brown, bark thin with the smooth internal surface; wood cream colored; fracture, hard and laminated; odour and taste not characteristic.

 - Part(s) used for medicinal purpose: Root, Leaf, Bark

 - Plant type / Growth Habit: Undershrub

 - Duration: Annual or Perennial

 - Distribution: India, Pakistan, Sri Lanka, Indonesia, Malaysia, Philippines, Africa, China, Yemen

 - Habitat: Throughout hotter parts of the country and also cultivated as a hedge plant.